lalvarezmat/EpiInvert/README.md

 <!-- badges: end -->

-Using variational techniques we address some epidemiological problems as the incidence curve decomposition or the estimation of the functional relationship between epidemiological indicators.
+Using variational techniques we address some epidemiological problems as the seasonal-trend daily incidence curve decomposition or the estimation of the functional relationship between epidemiological time series.
 We also propose a learning method for the short time forecast of the trend incidence curve.